evandroeisinger/regex.js/README.md

 ---
 ### contribute
 Everyone can contribute!
-Finding bugs, creating issues, improving documentation, improving editor it self or creating components.
-Every contribution will be welcomed! :santa:
+Every contribution will be welcomed!

 **Fork it** -> **Branch it** -> **Test it** -> **Push it** -> **Pull Request it**